August in

 Heat index

-Research indicates the heat index considers values in shaded locales and with light winds.
-The heat index might be elevated by 15 Fahrenheit (8 Celsius) degrees due to direct sun exposure.
+Remember that heat index calculations are made for conditions in the shade with light wind.
+The heat index has the possibility to be enhanced by 15 Fahrenheit (8 Celsius) degrees when there is direct sun exposure.

 Humidity

-The months with the lowest humidity are July and August, with an average relative humidity of 47%.
+The months with the lowest humidity in Marrakesh are July and August, with an average relative humidity of 47%.

 Rainfall